Master of Education in Distance Education (MDDE) 703

 Research Proposal Writing

-This three-credit course focuses on the integration of the competencies acquired in MDDE 602, MDDE 701, and MDDE 702 with the generation of a thesis research proposal.
-The three components of this course are a comprehensive review of the literature that focuses on the individual student's topic of interest, an in-depth analysis of a completed research proposal and of a completed M.Ed. thesis (both by graduated M.Ed. thesis students) and the generation of a research proposal.
+This three-credit course focuses on the integration of the competencies acquired in MDDE 602, MDDE 700, and either MDDE 701 or MDDE 702 with the generation of a thesis research proposal.
+The four components of this course include framing the research question from the topic of interest, a comprehensive review of the literature that focuses on the individual student's topic of interest, an in-depth analysis of a completed research proposal and of a completed M.Ed. thesis (both by graduated M.Ed. thesis students), and the generation of a research proposal.
+All activities and assignments are designed to build community among research students.

-Students that successfully complete MDDE 703 but opt out of thesis program route.
+Students that successfully complete MDDE 703, but opt out of the thesis route, will be granted three elective credits towards the course-based route.

-The goals of MDDE 703 are to provide those M.Ed. program students who are considering or who have decided to pursue the thesis program route with the following:
+The goals of MDDE 703 are to provide those M.Ed. program students who have decided to pursue the thesis program route with the following:

 - An analysis of examples of completed master's level theses research proposals in distance education